-Central Vermont Medical Center is committed to providing our patients with the safest, highest-quality, most-satisfying care possible.
+Central Vermont Medical Center is committed to providing our patients with the safest, highest-quality, patient and family centered care possible.
 A major part of our commitment to improving quality is our pledge to publicly share our performance data and provide clear explanations of what these measures mean.

-Central Vermont Medical Center also participates in the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, which was developed by the Centers for Medicare and Medicaid Services (CMS), a federal agency responsible for improving national health care quality and patient safety.
-Similar to the Avatar International Inpatient Satisfaction Survey, it seeks to measure aspects of the patient experience that aren’t addressed by medical outcomes data.
-View results.
+Central Vermont Medical Center participates in the Press Ganey Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, which was developed by the Centers for Medicare and Medicaid Services (CMS), a federal agency responsible for improving national health care quality and patient safety.
+This survey seeks to measure aspects of the patient experience in the hospital that aren’t addressed by medical outcomes data.

-We use Avatar Satisfaction Survey to objectively measure our ambulatory patients’ overall care experience and compare our results with those of nearly 400 other organizations nationwide.
-Ambulatory patients include those who come to the hospital as well as visit their doctor’s office.
+CVMC uses the Press Ganey Clinician & Group (CG) Consumer Assessment of Healthcare Providers and Systems survey (CG-CAHPS) to objectively measure our ambulatory patients’ overall care experience.
+Ambulatory patients include those who come to the hospital for outpatient care as well as visit their doctor’s office.